cvetomir-todorov/CecoChat/docs/dev-run-docker.md

 # Docker deployment

-Make sure that the [prerequisites](dev-run-prerequisites.md) have been met before continuing.
+Make sure that the [prerequisites](dev-run-prerequisites.md) have been met before continuing

 # Instances